 While tile can be used in just about any room in the home—bedrooms, bathrooms, kitchens, hallways, you name it—the quality of its installation is going to largely depend on the quality of its grouting.
 Here’s our gem of wisdom: have a professional install and grout your tiles.

 Durability is one of tile’s chief advantages.
 Foot traffic, pets, even heavy furniture won’t phase it.
-But: it’s important to remember that every type of tile is different—so in order to ensure your flooring lasts a lifetime, make sure you understand exactly how to maintain it.
+But: it’s important to remember that every type of floor tile is different—so in order to ensure your flooring lasts a lifetime, make sure you understand exactly how to maintain it.

 Porcelain and ceramic tiles, for instance, don’t need much TLC beyond periodic regrouting every 12–15 years.
 Natural stone, on the other hand, may need to be resealed every couple of years depending on the product.
 And you should never clean it with standard soaps or cleansers—they can cause discoloration.